An Urban Apartment: 5 Tips for Organizing & Displaying Your Collections

 My client is very proud of his original 1905 Sitzmaschine Armchair by Josef Hoffmann.
 He has other rare vintage furnishings, including a side table by Frank Lloyd Wright.
 But this is his home, everything should be touched and used; it shouldn’t be too precious.
 After all, my goal was to make his life more comfortable.
 All of these pieces need to work together in the spirit of relaxed elegance.

 4. Think in terms of categories, not rooms / Maintain consistency

 There is way too much silver!
 Even though there are silver objects showcased in every nook and cranny, not all of it can be on display at once.
 While designing the cabinetry, I knew that the drawers should be incorporated ad nauseam.
 They build suspense hide things out of sight for a while.

 5. Create a fluid composition / Allow to compare and contrast

 The Boffi kitchen faced with glass is very understated.
-Just like the rest of the cabinetry that acts as structure, it is restrained.
+Just like the rest of the cabinetry that acts as structure.
 It serves to bring into focus and frame the opulent objects all around.
 It lets your eye rest and adds a flavor of quiet sophistication.
 It’s just the right scale to give everything a fresh slant.